 Brick, on the other hand, is one of the most traditional types of siding.
 It is widely used in the majority of houses even nowadays as it is superior in terms of reinforcing the exteriors with high durability.
 It is composed of clay, gravel, and cement.

-Under the brick category, there are two types – thin brick and full brick.
+Under the brick category, there are two types – thin and full bricks.
 The common thickness of a thin brick ranges from 0.63 to 0.8 inches.

-Thin brick and full brick can look almost the same.
-However, full brick is more preferred by homeowners as it’s more durable and long-lasting.
-But in terms of cost, thin brick is usually less pricey.
+Thin and full bricks can look almost the same.
+However, full brick is preferred by homeowners as itโs more durable and long-lasting.
+But in terms of cost, thin materials are usually less pricey.

 Pros and Cons of Stucco